Eagles fans flock to Philadelphia streets for Super Bowl parade

 The excitement brought out colorful characters and outfits, including from Eagles defensive end Chris Long.

-Offensive lineman Stefen Wisniewski posted a picture of his teammate Jason Kelce in what he called the "parade mood."
+Offensive lineman Stefen Wisniewski posted a picture of his teammate Kelce in what he called the "parade mood."

 Philadelphians riotously celebrated the championship in an impromptu gathering on Sunday night shortly after the game, but this day parade is expected to be less hilariously destructive.

-Fans will be treated to a beautiful, chilly winter day, with a high of 33 degrees and a light breeze.
+Fans were treated to a beautiful, chilly winter day, with a high of 33 degrees and a light breeze.

 The Super Bowl win was a long time coming for Philadelphia fans.
 The team last won an NFL title in 1960 -- before the Super Bowl era.